tom-draper/api-analytics/server/self-hosting/README.md

 #### Internal

-Check if all six docker services are running.
+Confirm all six Docker services are running internally.

 ```bash
 docker ps
 ```

-Quickly check if services are working by attempting to generate a new API key.
+From the server, quickly check if internal services are working by attempting to generate a new API key.

 ```bash
 curl -X GET http://localhost:3000/api/generate
 ```

-Confirm services are working internally by running the `tests/test-internal.sh` bash script.
+For a more comprehensive test, confirm services are working internally by running the `tests/test-internal.sh` bash script.

 ```bash
 chmod +x tests/test-internal.sh